Agency Contact

 Students filing claims need to meet the requirements:

-1. Be a current or former student (within 5 years) in a program at a school regulated by OCTS.
+1. Be a current or former student (within 5 years) in a program at a institution regulated by OCTS.

-2. Follow and exhaust the school’s complaint resolution process with the school directly; or provide a detailed explanation as to why the school’s complaint process was not completed.
+2. Follow and exhaust the school’s complaint resolution process with the school directly; or provide a detailed explanation as to why the institutions complaint process was not completed.

 3. File a formal claim with OCTS by completing the online Student Complaint Form, and attaching the following documents: